What Do Cows With Big Horns Have to Prove?

 I have owned a few aggressive Highlanders, but I didn't keep them around long.
 One cow would swing her horns like the blades in a blender whenever I approached.
 That particular cow went into the freezer.

 Some of my Highlanders are so gentle and accepting that I've trained them to be ridden or to work in a yoke as a team.
 These cattle are careful with their horns around humans.
-When I'm standing next to Stash, one of my oxen, he'll twist his neck to swing his massive horns over my head rather than hit me.
+When I'm standing next to Finn, one of my oxen, he'll twist his neck to swing his massive horns over my head rather than hit me.
 (Maybe he heard about that particular horn-shaking cow.)

 Our non-horned Angus/Hereford cattle are not as tame as the Highlanders.
 My Highlanders will stand still when I approach them, while the wary non-Highlanders move away.
 These untrusting cattle are not candidates for the saddle.